MEVIT4701 – Screen Technologies

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-This course is offered to the students enrolled in the Master Program "Screen Cultures".
+This course is offered to the students enrolled in the Master Program "Screen Cultures", but MA students at other programmes can also be enrolled in the course, if there are available spaces.

 The teaching will consist of a lecture-seminar mix and group work.
 We expect the students to have read the suggested texts before the lectures and seminar, and that they will actively participate in the teaching.